Introduction

 Man is at the centre of the biosphere in dynamic equilibrium with other segments of the environment—air, water and land.
 His daily life is heavily dependent on his natural environment—he gets food from soil, fruits and timber from trees, medicines from plants, meat from birds and animals, fish from ponds, rivers and seas, water for daily use from springs, rivers and ground water.

 Indian Tradition: India has a rich tradition in environmental ethics.
 Ancient Indians used to worship Nature—sun, water, air, soil, plants and animals.
-The ancient philosophers believed that the entire universe including earth, plants, animals and human beings is made of five essential elements viz. kshiti (earth), op (water), teja (fire or energy), marut (air) and byom (open space).
-Bodies of plants, animals and human beings are created out of these five essential elements and after death and decay, their bodies are disintegrated and converted back to these elements.
+Ancient philosophers believed that five essential elements—kshiti (earth), op (water), teja (fire or energy), marut (air), and byom (open space)—formed the entire universe, including the Earth, plants, animals, and human beings.
+These elements created the bodies of all living beings.
+After death and decay, their bodies disintegrated and returned to these five elements.

 The fundamentals of conservation ethics were brilliantly formulated in the IshoUpanishad during the Vedic era.
 “The whole universe together with all its creatures belong to the Lord (Nature).
 Let no one species encroach over the rights and privileges of other species.
 Man can enjoy the bounties of Nature by giving up greed.”
 In other words, if we over-exploit Nature, we shall lose all the benefits from Nature.